Cerebrum: Other animals

+Fish

 In the most primitive vertebrates, the hagfishes and lampreys, the cerebrum is a relatively simple structure receiving nerve impulses from the olfactory bulb.
 In cartilaginous and lobe-finned fishes and also in amphibians, a more complex structure is present, with the cerebrum being divided into three distinct regions.
 The lowermost (or ventral) region forms the basal nuclei, and contains fibres connecting the rest of the cerebrum to the thalamus.
 Above this, and forming the lateral part of the cerebrum, is the paleopallium, while the uppermost (or dorsal) part is referred to as the archipallium.
 The cerebrum remains largely devoted to olfactory sensation in these animals, in contrast to its much wider range of functions in amniotes.

 In ray-finned fishes, the structure is somewhat different.
 The inner surfaces of the lateral and ventral regions of the cerebrum bulge up into the ventricles; these include both the basal nuclei and the various parts of the pallium and may be complex in structure, especially in teleosts.
 The dorsal surface of the cerebrum is membranous, and does not contain any nervous tissue.

+Reptiles

-In the amniotes, the cerebrum becomes increasingly large and complex.
-In reptiles, the paleopallium is much larger than in amphibians and its growth has pushed the basal nuclei into the central regions of the cerebrum.
+In reptiles, the cerebral cortex has three layers.
+Molecular studies using single-cell transcriptomics have confirmed that all cortices of modern reptiles share a three-layered structure that likely corresponds to the ancestral cortex present in the common ancestor of reptiles, birds, and mammals some 320 million years ago.
+The paleopallium is much larger than in amphibians and its growth has pushed the basal nuclei into the central regions of the cerebrum.
 As in the lower vertebrates, the grey matter is generally located beneath the white matter, but in some reptiles, it spreads out to the surface to form a primitive cortex, especially in the anterior part of the brain.

+Birds

+The cerebra of birds are similarly enlarged to those of mammals, by comparison with reptiles.
+Bird brains were once thought to have enlarged basal ganglia and no cortex, but it is now believed that the avian pallium is homologous to the mammalian neocortex.
+Birds appear to have undergone an alternate process of encephalization, as they diverged from the other archosaurs, with few clear parallels to that experienced by mammals and their therapsid ancestors.